You are too young to deal with all this pain

 Healing happens through connection

 My experience in the field has been in several different environments including medication-assisted treatment, community work, and outpatient therapy.
-I specialize in Seeking Safety, which is an intervention for PTSD and substance use disorders.
-I am also trained in Yoga for Positive Mental Health: Brief Interventions.
-I specialize in treating eating disorders with CBT-Enhanced.
+I specialize and am trained in EMDR, an intervention for trauma recovery.
+I also specialize in treating eating disorders with CBT-Enhanced.

 Therapy first, meds second